tchamalsha/MoonOS/README.md

 # MoonOS
-This is an Operating System which is made using the littleosbook (https://littleosbook.github.io).
+This is an Operating System which is made using the <a href="https://littleosbook.github.io">littleOS</a>.

 To every sub topic I have made a seperate branch and a blog article.
 Carefully read the articles and reference materilals in order to make your own OS.
 Files which should be created in paticuler segment is mentioned under bellow.